djangobits/mtgoxbalancebot/README.md

 ### What balances is the trustee currently holding)?
 As declared in documents published during creditors meetings ([document here](http://www.mtgox.com/img/pdf/20191001_report.pdf)), the trustee currently (2022/09/21) holds ***141,686.35371099 BTC (Bitcoin)*** and ***142,846.35166254 BCH (Bitcoin Cash)*** as well as 69'776'002'441 JPY (483’512’808 USD) from BTC sales in 2018 and MtGox bank accounts.
 The trustee also has a similar amount of BSV (Bitcoin Shitty Version) on the same addresses, but according to the Rehabilitation Plan, all other forks except BCH will be dumped.

-### Will the trustee dump all crypto coldings for fiat?
+### Will the trustee dump all crypto holdings for fiat?
 No. Creditors will be able to select, if they want their share to be paid in crypto or in fiat.
 If they select crypto, they can claim them with the exchange designated by the trustee.
 If they select fiat, the trustee or the designated exchange will sell those coins and payout fiat.
 We have no information if this will be done on the open market or OTC.

 ### When will the MtGox coins be released?